 Working as a Unit of Development Team

-A lean development approach towards healthcare MVP development is based on the Build-Mesure-Learn model.
+- A lean development approach towards healthcare MVP development is based on the Build-Mesure-Learn model.
 The first order of business is to identify the problem and then develop a minimum variable product to speed up the learning process.

 - Model the current and future medical processes before writing a line of code.
 This is a fool-proof process that ensures predictability of the end-result as much as possible.
 Modeling the process, before writing code, eliminates rework and increases the chances of successful functionality.

 - Validation is far more important than verification.
 This literally means that the software can always be tweaked and altered to achieve the desired result.
 However, this process turns more complex when there is no clear confirmation that the developed software is ideal for the job at hand.

-Privacy restrictions must be balanced with usability requirements.
+- Privacy restrictions must be balanced with usability requirements.
 These two sides of the coin are equally essential to success and must be carefully balanced to achieve success.
 While confidentiality is a key factor in healthcare, usability is critical to development efficiency.

-Healthcare stakeholders view software as a time-saving mechanism.
+- Healthcare stakeholders view software as a time-saving mechanism.
 Therefore, this goal must lie at the top of the priority list for the acceptance and approval of healthcare software development.

-Health application scalability is crucial for performance optimization.
+- Health application scalability is crucial for performance optimization.
 The customized software must work to scale the business at all levels.
 Hassle-free operations, compounded with efficient process and long-term sustainability improve the overall performance of the organization.

 - A comprehensive backup plan for disaster management is a must.
 When undertaking risk assessment, a backup process of information and data is critical.
 When a disaster strikes, this backup plan should automatically be executed.

 Useful Tips for Healthcare Software Developers

-Creating a repository of reserved terminology keywords will allow smooth functioning between the team as well as prompt execution and resolution.
+- Creating a repository of reserved terminology keywords will allow smooth functioning between the team as well as prompt execution and resolution.

-Structuring your data repository will avoid the hassle of messy codes and disorganized folders interrupting the development process and ensure efficiency parameters are maintained.
+- Structuring your data repository will avoid the hassle of messy codes and disorganized folders interrupting the development process and ensure efficiency parameters are maintained.

-Make Continuous Integration (CI) the central point where all the work comes together.
+- Make Continuous Integration (CI) the central point where all the work comes together.
 Keeping this system as operating procedure will eliminate errors and back and forth to a large extent.

-Integrated Development Environment (IDE) is another advantageous strategy that will improve performance and avoid the hurdles of rework.
+- Integrated Development Environment (IDE) is another advantageous strategy that will improve performance and avoid the hurdles of rework.
 This tool will work towards the overall supervision of quality controls.

 - Ensuring that all code be checked into version control will create uniformity and reduce the likelihood of coding errors.

-Enforcing documentation for all coding processes will serve as a useful guide toward future coding and development.
+- Enforcing documentation for all coding processes will serve as a useful guide toward future coding and development.
 Consider it similar to a user manual.

-Protecting the virtual environment will increase the chances of individual project success through the creation of isolated directory trees that carry details of specific projects.
+- Protecting the virtual environment will increase the chances of individual project success through the creation of isolated directory trees that carry details of specific projects.

-A clear definition of who is in charge at each stage of the project will lead to better manageability and smoother operations with no room for discrepancies.
+- A clear definition of who is in charge at each stage of the project will lead to better manageability and smoother operations with no room for discrepancies.

-Leveraging critical thinking and a culture where everyone can ask everything is another important tool towards transparency and problem-solving.
+- Leveraging critical thinking and a culture where everyone can ask everything is another important tool towards transparency and problem-solving.

-Upholding the HIPAA security standards during development is of paramount importance when working within the healthcare space.
+- Upholding the HIPAA security standards during development is of paramount importance when working within the healthcare space.

-A clear definition and enforcement of flexible testing processes throughout the development cycle will reduce the possibilities of error and rework.
+- A clear definition and enforcement of flexible testing processes throughout the development cycle will reduce the possibilities of error and rework.